Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 - People-pleasing is a common habit of yours – even if sometimes it is with reluctance or resentment.

-- Others describe you as an “Early Bird” or “Night Owl” because you are at work outside of standard working hours.
+- Others describe you as an “Early Bird” or “Night Owl” because you work outside standard working hours.

 - You feel like you haven’t truly earned your title despite numerous degrees or achievements.